ToMiDevelop/ESPHome-Smart-Plant-Light/README.txt

 ![Lamp control board](./pics/lamp_board.jpg)

 On the left anf right side of the switches description (SW1, SW2, SW3, SW4) you can see solder pads (to which the switch itself is soldered).
 After plugging in th lamp's usb connector to the power source you can test which are the ones used to control the device.
-Just touch 'em with a GND wire, if an actions is done (for example light turns on or off) then this is the control pad.
+Just touch 'em with a GND wire, if an actions is done (for example light turns on or off) then this is the contorol pad.
 And this chosen pad should be used to solder a wire which will be then connected do the Waveshare board - in accordance with the connection table.

 ## Lamp control logic

-Controlling over the lamp functions is physically done by pushing small button.
-Each push changes states of a function withing a closed set of values organized in looped sequences.
+Controlling over the lamp functions is orgininaly done by pushing some small button.
+Each push changes states of a function withing a closed set of values organised in looped sequences.
 You can see them on the diagrams visible bellow.

 ### Light